 Charlotte Hunter, Registered Nutritional Thereapist at Regenerus Labaratories, discusses stool testing.
 Charlotte is part of the Regenerus Clinical Support team and is the founder of The Nourish and Flourish Club and The Yummy Tummy Club.
 She is currently working towards becoming a Certified Functional Medicine Practitioner with The Institute for Functional Medicine.

-Regenerus Labarotories are partnering with Nutri Advanced for ‘The Science of Health with Dr. Jeffrey Bland’.
-Hosted in County Hall, London, on 15th June, The Science of Health promises to be the biggest single day functional medicine event of 2019.
-Tickets are available here.
+Regenerus Labarotories partnered with Nutri Advanced for ‘The Science of Health with Dr. Jeffrey Bland’.
+Hosted in County Hall, London, on the 15th June, The Science of Health was the biggest single day functional medicine event of 2019.
+Purchase the full seminar recording.

 The when, what and why of stool testing?